 How to Install SARMON

-Once sarmon has been tested successfully, there are two ways to install SARMON, the first one being recommended:
+Once sarmon has been tested successfully, there are (at least) three ways to install SARMON, the first one now being recommended:

 - Place the entire bin/ directory content at any location, for example under a standard UNIX user home directory or /usr/local/sarmon, modify sa1 script with correct path and possibly some specific sarmon environment variables.
 Then setup crontab for that user to run sa1 daily.
 Refer to /usr/cmd/sa/README or UNIX manual of sar for instructions.
 For example to run sarmon daily, with snapshots every 10 minutes, add the following entry to crontab of that standard UNIX user (avoid using root)

 0 0 * * * /usr/local/sarmon/sa1 300 288 &

 - (not recommended) Replace /usr/lib/sa/sadc, /usr/bin/sar and timex by the ones inside the bin/ directory.
 Make sure you take a backup of the original executables!

 SARMON is currently being developed and tested with GCC.
 Makefile.master has been updated at few locations, search for keyword 'SARMON' to locate the changes.

 - Install gcc if not present.
 Binary can be downloaded from http://sunfreeware.com/.
 Code has been tested with gcc v3.4.6 (i386) and v3.4.3 (sparc), both on Solaris 10 10/09.
 According to ON documentation, one needs to build a higher version, which makes the task hard.
 Hence step 5 is required to support an old gcc version